 By Tasha Seitz and Priya Parrish

 For impact investors to generate measurable social returns, it’s critical to identify an investment strategy that specifies how the intended social outcome will be achieved.
-At Impact Engine, we find it helpful to use a framework that describes the ways in which a company can drive positive impact, which we’ve adapted from “Making Sense of the Many Types of Impact Investing,” authored by Brian Trelstad, a partner at Bridges Fund Management and former Chief Investment Officer at Acumen.
+At Impact Engine, we find it helpful to use a framework that describes the ways in which a company can drive positive impact, which we’ve adapted from “Making Sense of the Many Types of Impact Investing,” authored by Brian Trelstad, Faculty Chair of Harvard’s Advanced Leadership Initiative, Partner & Board Member at Bridges Fund Management and former Chief Investment Officer at Acumen.
 We’ve summarized the “5Ps of Impact” to help investors evaluate the potential for lasting social return from their impact investments:

 People